chnhaoli/PokeBattle/README.md

     2. Choose team:
         2.1 Search by type (can randomize);
         2.2 Search by name with selected type;
-        2.3 Check Pokemon details;
+        2.3 Check Pokémon details;
         2.4 Add to/ remove from team;
-        2.5 Change the order of Pokemons (drag and drop);
+        2.5 Change the order of Pokémons (drag and drop);
         2.6 Go to battle.
-    3. First Pokemon in the team starts the battle.
+    3. First Pokémon in the team starts the battle.
     4. Trainer's round:
         4.1. attack (next opponent and +1 score if opponent is fainted);
         4.2. use item ª;
-        4.3. change pokemon;
+        4.3. change Pokémon;
         4.4. run away ª.
     5. Opponent's round:
-        5.1. attack (forced to change Pokemon if trainer's is fainted; game over if all of trainer's are fainted).
+        5.1. attack (forced to change Pokémon if trainer's is fainted; game over if all of trainer's are fainted).
     6. Next round, until game over.
     7. Highscores.